muppet9010/Streamlabs-Rcon-Integration/README.md

 Create a free account at [Currency Layer website](https://currencylayer.com) and make a note of the API access key as needs to be entered in to the programs config later on.
 Unzip the files in to the desired folder.
 Open config.json in a text editor and add in your details.
-Run the: > Streamlabs Rcon Integration.exe
-Select the desired profile from the dropdown and click Start.
+Run the program: Streamlabs Rcon Integration.exe Select the desired profile from the dropdown and click Start.
 The integration is now running between the Streamlabs account and the game using the selected profile.

-Should a critical error occur the progra may fail to load or close.
-Details can be found in the current log within the Logs folder.
+Should a critical error occur the program may fail to load or close.
+Details can be found in the most recent log file within the Logs folder.

 Usage Concepts